prasadkjose/Notes/Obsidian Vault/Learning Notes/Artificial Intelligence/OCI Generative AI Professional.md

 	1. Generated text is not factual or ungrounded.
 	2. Text might be fluent and no grammatical errors.
 	3. It's subtle and no knows method to identify hallucinations.
-	4. RAG hallucinate less then 0 shot ones.
+	4. RAG hallucinate less than 0 shot ones.
 	5. Grounded and attributedness- The process of linking a model's output to a specific, verifiable source of information, such as a user's data or a particular database
 # LLM Applications
 1. Code Models: